 Yes, two direct flights to Argentina (EZE) are scheduled on daily basis by British Airways and Iberia Air.
 Travellers who get on board from London Heathrow will possibly cover the flight route in 9 hours and 50 minutes.
-Unfortunately, direct flights to Argentina are not yet available from any other airport in UK.
+Unfortunately, direct flights to Argentina are not yet available from any other airport in the UK.

 Fares for air tickets are subjected to fluctuations on the basis of seasons and availability of seats.
 In the low season, prices start from 638 GBP.
-United Airlines, Alitalia, Turkish Airlines, American Air and Air Canada are considered as the low-cost airlines for flights to Argentina
+United Airlines, Alitalia, Turkish Airlines, American Air and Air Canada are considered as the low-cost airlines for flights to Argentina.

 There are eight international airports in Argentina in substantial use.
 However, the busiest Argentine airports that handle the most international foreigners are as follows:

 - Ministro Pistarini International Airport (EZE) is only 22 kilometres from Buenos Aires, the capital city of Argentina.

 - Pajas Blancas International Airport (COR) is located in the city of Cordoba, right in the heart of Argentina.

 - Governor Francisco Gabrielli International Airport (MDZ) is the airport that serves the city of Mendoza and is only 8 kilometres away from the city centre.